Level statistics of real eigenvalues in non-Hermitian systems: Dissipative Many-body systems

 Note that in the MBL phase with $p<1$, $\sigma_{ N_{\text{real}}}$ is much larger than $\bar{N}_{\text{real}}$ for large $N$, being consistent with the numerical observation (Fig.~\ref{n_real_std}).
 When the on-site disorders in ${\cal H}_1$ become much more dominant than the Heisenberg interaction $J$, the probability $p$ in the scaling forms can be determined only by $W_x$, $W_y$, and $W_z$ (see $p_0$ in the caption of Fig.~\ref{n_real_spin_AI}).
 The numerical data with the finite disorder strengths are approximately well fitted by Eq.~(\ref{eq_std}) with similar values of $p$ (Fig.~\ref{n_real_spin_AI}).
-In the strong disorder regime, the probability distribution of $N_{\rm real}$ shows two peaks around $N_{\rm real} = 0$ (i.e., none of eigenvalues are real) and $N_{\rm real} = N$ (i.e., all eigenvalues are real), which are also consistent with the phenomenological explanation in Eq.~(\ref{E_mbl}) (Fig.~\ref{N_real_dis}) .
+In the strong disorder regime, the probability distribution of $N_{\rm real}$ shows two peaks around $N_{\rm real} = 0$ (i.e., none of eigenvalues are real) and $N_{\rm real} = N$ (i.e., all eigenvalues are real) (Fig.~\ref{N_real_dis}), which are also consistent with the phenomenological explanation in Eq.~(\ref{E_mbl}).

-The level-spacing statistics of real eigenvalues show the Poisson distribution in the strong disorder regimes.
-To illustrate this in the strong disorder regime with $\sigma_{N_{\rm real}} \gg \bar{N}_{\rm real}$, we unfold the level spacing of many-body eigenvalues by the density $\rho_c(x,y)$ of complex eigenvalues in each sample of different disorder realizations,
+The level-spacing statistics of real eigenvalues show the Poisson distribution in the strong disorder regime.
+To illustrate this with $\sigma_{N_{\rm real}} \gg \bar{N}_{\rm real}$, we unfold the level-spacing of many-body eigenvalues by the density $\rho_c(x,y)$ of complex eigenvalues in each sample of different disorder realizations,

 with